Hamilton County Conservation District

 Office Hours: Monday to Friday 8 am to 4 pm

-Phone: (513) 772-7645
+Phone: (513) 946-8020

-The Hamilton County Soil & Water Conservation District is a legal subdivision of the State of Ohio responsible for the conservation of natural resources within Hamilton County, Ohio.
+The Hamilton County Conservation District is a legal subdivision of the State of Ohio responsible for the conservation of natural resources within Hamilton County, Ohio.
 We have a special emphasis on soil and water with a focus on assisting landowners in planning and applying conservation practices on the land.
-HCSWCD is dedicated to the sustainable use of our natural resources and to encouraging positive behavioral changes that produce a higher quality of life for our citizens.
+HCCD is dedicated to the sustainable use of our natural resources and to encouraging positive behavioral changes that produce a higher quality of life for our citizens.
 The District assists all Hamilton County residents, schools and jurisdictions through our free services and dynamic partnerships that continually provide innovative solutions for the challenges of our region.

 Talk to Us!